WhoReadThisWillDie/Feedback-App/README.md

+Introduction
+Here you introduce the project,
+Name:
+Group 3v
+Members:
-Here you introduce the project, it's name, it's members and the assignment and client info.
+Syandana , Mihaela, Simona, Maxim, Danaylo, Julie Assignment and client info: the assignment and client info.